caesarx26/message-board-web-app/README.md

 ```

 - Go into the project settings and look at SDK setup and configuration.
-  This is where you will find the values needed for the environment variables used in the firebase config
+  This is where you will find the values needed for the environment variables used in the firebase config.
   It will look like this:

   ```